ARTICLE I: Name

-A. The Board of Directors (herein referred to as the Board) shall be elected through a mail or on-line, ballot by the membership prior to the annual meeting for two (2) years and consist of the Officers of the Society and three (3) members of the Society at Large.
-Provision is made for representation on the Board for international members within the Society, as specified in Article VI (G).
-Each Board member may be re-elected for no more than three (3) consecutive terms of office in the same position.
-The exception to this rule is the President-Elect.
-The President-Elect is elected to serve one year as President- Elect, the following as President and the final year as Past-President.
+A. The Board of Directors (herein referred to as the Board) shall be elected through a mail or on-line, ballot by the membership prior to the annual meeting for a two (2) year term and consist of the Officers of the Society and the members of the Society at Large defined as follows:

-B. Regular meetings of the Board shall be held at least monthly at times specified by the Board.
-These meetings will take place as a telephone conference call.
+E. Regular meetings of the Board shall be held at least bi-monthly at times specified by the Board.
+These meetings will take place as a conference real time media type compatible with the Board membership.
 Board members will be contacted electronically with a meeting agenda, which will constitute official notification of each meeting.
-A quorum at any Board meeting shall consist of a majority of the Board’s membership.
+A quorum at any Board meeting shall consist of a simple majority of the Board’s membership.

-C. Excepted forms of communication are written, electronic mail, telephone or fax, and must be sent one week prior to any additionally scheduled telephone conference meetings of the Board and shall constitute official notification for that telephone conference of the Board.
-Proper minutes shall be kept and Robert’s Rules of Order parliamentary procedure shall be followed in a telephone conference meeting of the Board.
+F. Accepted forms of communication among Board members for the purpose of conducting Board business are written, electronic mail and relevant attached electronic documents, telephone or fax, and must be sent at least one week prior to any additionally scheduled meetings of the Board and shall constitute official notification for that meeting of the Board with the exception of an emergency meeting.
+Proper minutes shall be kept by the Secretary and/or other designees chosen by the Board and Robert’s Rules of Order parliamentary procedure shall be followed.
 Prior notice of the agenda, though desirable, shall not be required for such a conference call.
 All actions taken shall be treated as an action of a regularly called Board meeting.
-The minutes of a telephone conference Board meeting shall be present for the next meeting of the Board.
+The minutes of Board meeting shall be present for the next meeting of the Board.

-D. In the case of disability or resignation of a Board member, the Board shall fill the vacancy for the remainder of the term.
-Terms of office for all members of the board are two (2) years.
+G. In the case of disability or resignation of a Board member as determined by the Board, the Board shall fill the vacancy for the remainder of the term.
+Terms of office for all members of the Board are two (2) years.

 ARTICLE VII: Powers and Duties of Officers

-The officers of the Society shall be: the President, the immediate Past President, the President-Elect, the Secretary, the Treasurer, the Sergeant at Arms, and three (3) Members at Large (one Member at Large position reserved for a non-USA international member only), all with one vote.
-Board members are expected to attend every monthly telephone- conferencing meeting.
+The Officers of the Society shall be: the President, the President-Elect, the Secretary, the Treasurer, and other Members at Large (at least one Member at Large position reserved for a non-USA international member).
+All Board members carry one vote.
+Board members are expected to attend every Board meeting.
 Attendance policy shall be defined in the Procedures and Policies Manual.

 A. The President.
-The President-Elect who has just completed his/her term of office as a member in good standing automatically serves in the succeeding year as the President for one year.
 The President shall represent the entire membership and the best interests of the Society.
-The President shall be the spokesperson for the Society, but may assign this authority.
+The President shall be the spokesperson for the Society but may assign this authority.
 The President shall serve as the presiding officer of the Society, and as Chairperson of the Board of Directors.
 The President shall support and defend policies and programs adopted by the Board of Directors and membership.
 The President shall be an ex-officio member of all committees of the Society except as otherwise provided.
 The President shall have additional duties which are not inconsistent with the Bylaws as may be assigned by the Board of Directors.